barefootwriter/KPU/IDEA/dev/spf_app.md

-This application encompasses the IDEA program initiatives as outlined below; however the IDEA program collaborates with other KPU Faculties (such as the Faculties of Design and of Science) and therefore the IDEA program and course offerings are able to benefit to KPU learners from many faculties and programs.
+This application encompasses the IDEA program initiatives as outlined below; however the IDEA program collaborates with other KPU Faculties (such as the Faculties of Design and of Science) and therefore the IDEA program and course offerings are able to benefit KPU learners from many faculties and programs.
 The use of these funds will directly benefit learners in the IDEA courses, but as IDEA learners come from all KPU faculties and programs, the benefits are holistic to KPU.